Wild Night Out

-Find out how Washington Wild works to keep the state wild and green.
+Find out how Washington Wild works to keep Washington State wild and green.

 More posts on Conservation News.

-Get involved in Washington Wild's efforts to protect Washington's wild lands and waters.
+Get involved in our efforts to protect Washington's wild lands and waters.

 Beer is over 90% water, and only a fraction of the water required for brewing is represented in the final glass.
-At any point the water composition or quality can impact the final taste of the beer in a variety of ways.- Pamela Brulotte
+At any point the water composition or quality can impact the final taste of the beer in a variety of ways.- Pamela Brulotte, Icicle Brewing Company

 Protecting Outdoor Places.
 This is a tradition for REI and others in the outdoor industry.
-We recognize the need to give back to the land.- Marc Berejka
+We recognize the need to give back to the land.- Marc Berejka, REI Co-Op

-While we undoubtedly don’t agree on everything, we have seized the opportunity to walk forward on common ground into a future beneficial to all.- Dan Rankin
+While we undoubtedly don’t agree on everything, we have seized the opportunity to walk forward on common ground into a future beneficial to all.- Dan Rankin, Mayor of Darrington

-Washington Wild is a 501 (c)(3) nonprofit organization whose mission is defend, protect, and restore wild lands and waters in Washington State through advocacy, education, and civic engagement.
+Washington Wild is a 501 (c)(3) nonprofit organization whose mission is to protect and restore wild lands and waters in Washington State through advocacy, education, and civic engagement.
 Founded in 1979 as the Washington Wilderness Coalition, Washington Wild has been instrumental in protecting nearly 3 million acres of Wilderness in Washington State.